-SA5 Leek has high levels Amount of new residential Major positive effect: New employment 0 + ++ Likely effects: of in working. development within 30 Reduction of out- opportunities are taken • Likelihood/certainty: • minutes public transport commuting for by local residents.
+SA5 Leek has high levels of in working.
+Amount of new residential development within 30 Major positive effect: Reduction of out- New employment opportunities are taken 0 + ++ Likely effects: Likelihood/certainty: minutes public transport commuting for by local residents.
 High Out commuting is time of: a GP; a hospital; a residents taking up new Scale: Local - Leek low. primary school; a employment Public transport services Temp/Perm: secondary school; areas of opportunities however are available.
-Permanent Leek has relatively employment; and a major already lower in Leek good levels of retail centre. than the other towns in New retail provision in Recommendation: Allow for accessibility by the District. town changes shopping expansion in provision of private car, public patterns. public transport. transport provision Reduction in the ļ · passes are are posses is sporadic and number of people irregular and the travelling out of Leek to town is not do their shopping. connected to the national rail Concentration of network. development within the town in close proximity National Planning of services and facilities.
+Permanent Leek has relatively employment; and a major already lower in Leek remanent good levels of retail centre. than the other towns in New retail provision in Recommendation: Allow fo accessibility by the District. town changes shopping expansion in provision of private car, public patterns. public transport. transport provision Reduction in the paraer. public transport. is sporadic and number of people irregular and the travelling out of Leek to town is not do their shopping. connected to the national rail ■ Concentration of network. development within the town in close proximity National Planning of services and facilities.
 Policy promotes Average density of Minor positive effect: New development will + + + Likely effects: sustainable housing completions.
-High density housing in be expected to meet the • Likelihood/certainty: development the town centre in line requirements of Medium through re-use of with emerging Core emerging Core Strategy Scale: Local - Leek previously Strategy policy policy H1 which Temp/Perm: developed land, requirements. establishes density Permanent improved non-car requirements for housing transport choice development.
-Recommendation: and access, mixed Ensure that development use development, meets the requirements o inclusive the emerging Core Strateg communities and policy on density for housi high quality design. developments. , • III impact on SA Objec
+High density housing in be expected to meet the Likelihood/certainty: development the town centre in line requirements of Core Medium through re-use of with Core Strategy Strategy policy H1 which Scale: Local - Leek previously policy requirements. establishes density Temp/Perm: developed land, pondy requirement requirements for housing Permanent improved non-car development. remanent transport choice Recommendation: and access, mixed Ensure that development use development, meets the requirements of inclusive the Core Strategy policy on communities and density for housing high quality design. developments. lg quanty area.g developments.